When Strategies Shift It Is Time to Assess and Rethink How Work Gets Done: Is Your Culture Helping or Hindering Your Strategy?

 The Bottom Line

 We know from strategy retreat facilitation that strategic agility depends on cultural agility.
-When culture and strategy evolve together, organizations build the resilience to navigate uncertainty and the unity to execute with clarity.
-Are you doing all you can to align your business practices and employee behaviors with your new strategic ambitions?
+When culture and strategy evolve together, organizations build the resilience to navigate uncertainty and the cohesion to execute with clarity.
+Are you doing all you can to align your ways of working with your new strategic ambitions?

 To learn more about whether your culture is helping or hindering your strategy, download The 3 Research-Backed Levels of Corporate Culture Leaders Must Get Right to Create Higher Performance